 100,000 dead.
 How does this carnage translate to colleges, exactly?
 We don’t know, exactly.
 You may wish to do some statistics and translate the overall number of deaths to the college student demographic; please let me know what you come up with.
 My niece recently lost her friend to alcohol — instant translation for me.

 Is it 600 students a year?
 Or is it the 1800 cited by a National Institutes of Health website?
 Again, I don’t need to know.
-Shelby’s dog misses her.
-Even the best case scenario is terrible news.
+Shelby’s dog misses her and even the best case scenario is terrible news; that’s enough for me.

 Imagine a whole college of Shebys dying every four years.
 Imagine the funerals.
 Imagine parents burying their children.
-Actually, you don’t have to imagine anything.
+On the other hand, you don’t have to imagine anything.
 You can go to the funerals.
-Go.
-If you don’t believe me, if you don’t believe this is a real problem, go to the funerals.
-Unfortunately, you’ll never have enough time to attend them all.
+So go.
+If, for some reason, you don’t believe me, if you aren’t sure college drinking is a real problem, go to the funerals.
+You’ll never have enough time to attend them all, but it’s worth a try.

 Back to the night in question.
 The soon-to-be-victim of a terrible crime was slurring her words into the phone with her deeply alarmed boyfriend on the other end.
 The man was beside himself because he didn’t understand a word she was saying.
 “Find your sister,” he told her again and again.
 But her sister had left the party to help a friend who had been — you guessed it — drinking too much.

 Now the woman who could no longer speak hung up and wandered outside.
 She collapsed near a dumpster.
-She wasn’t unconscious; she was comatose.
-No one thinks this absolves Mr. Turner nor does anyone think it qualifies as an extenuating circumstance; he is clearly guilty.
+She wasn’t unconscious, comatose is a more accurate descriptor.
+No one thinks this absolves Mr. Turner nor does anyone think it qualifies as an extenuating circumstance nor does his own intoxication make him any less guilty.
 But.
 Are you prepared to say alcohol wasn’t involved at all?
 I certainly hope not.

 If your blood alcohol hits three or four or five times the legal limit (for driving) and there is no one there to measure it, do you still die?